 Here's how it started: for one week, after long days of news reporting, I would come home and google "juicing."

 I read everything - from articles detailing the differences between cold press juicers and centrifugal juicers, to juicing recipes that promise to clear up acne, (I believe it was called "The Acne No More Juice").

 After jamming my brain with everything "juicing," I started to map out a strategy.

 First, I needed to buy a juicer.

-I realized there was no way I could get away with not spending at least 150 bucks for one.
+I realized there was no way I could get away with not spending at least 150 bucks.

 I contemplated dipping into my "Greece money jar" but realized I'm never going to see Mykonos this summer with that attitude.

 So I started asking around.